tale-toul/OCP4baremetalIPI/README.md

 Once there are Persistent Volumes (PVs) available to be used by the internal image registry, assign one of them to the registry.

-The official documentation instructions will not work in this particular case because of the storage used here: RWX vs RWO, and non default storage class.
+The official documentation instructions will not work in this particular case because of the storage used here: RWO vs RWX, and non default storage class.
 [Configuring the registry for bare metal](https://docs.openshift.com/container-platform/4.9/registry/configuring_registry_storage/configuring-registry-storage-baremetal.html)

-The basic steps to make the registry operational are:
+The steps to make the registry operational are:

 * Change the management state to __Managed__
+* Change the rolloutStrategy to Recreate
 * Add a storage claim

-Both of these configuration changes are applied to the object __configs.imageregistry/cluster__.
+All these configuration changes are applied to the object __configs.imageregistry/cluster__.

-The storage provided by the local volume operator is of type ReadWriteOnce (RWO) so only one instance of the image registry pod will run, making the servie not highly available.
+The storage provided by the Local Storage operator is of type ReadWriteOnce (RWO) which limits the image registry deployment to one pod instance, making the servie not highly available.

 Create a PVC that will bind to one of the PVs provided by the local storage operator, this PVC will later be assigned to the registry.
 A file definition example can be found in at **storage/image-registry-storage-PVC.yaml**.
-Make sure that the size specified in the PVC, the access mode and the storage class name match those of the PV:
+Make sure that the size specified in the PVC, the access mode and the storage class name all match those of the PV:
 ```
-$ oc get pv
+provision $ oc get pv
 NAME                CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS      CLAIM     STORAGECLASS   REASON   AGE
 local-pv-9fa5f293   5Gi        RWO            Delete           Available             registorage             16h

+provision $ grep -A7 spec image-registry-storage-PVC.yaml
 spec:
   storageClassName: "registorage"
   accessModes: